 The Marketing Web | Increase or Decrease | How & Where

-Advertising is generally the primary place to get cut back or completely cut within a slowdown, should this change?
+Advertising is generally the primary place to get cut back or completely cut within a slowdown.
+Should this be the case?
 This depends on several questions and is an excellent point.
-I have always lent toward cutting back in other areas and streamlining my marketing web perhaps, but never to cut out all together.
+I have always lent toward cutting back in other areas and streamlining my marketing web efforts, but never to cut out all together.
 I know it can be difficult to keep spending when the bills are piling up.
 But with good research, you can analyse enough data that your educated guess is far more in your favour than against.
 Below is a short list with a few questions you have to ask yourself when these tough decisions occur.

 On keeping your current customers or clients; Will cutting back on your marketing web/ advertising impact them?